-Reports: Migrant boat breaks apart off Italy, about 30 dead
+Migrant boat breaks apart off Italy; many dead; 40 survivors

 ROME (AP) — The Italian coast guard has recovered about 30 bodies after a migrant boat broke apart in rough seas Sunday off the southern coast of Italy’s mainland, RAI state radio reported.
+Rescuers said so far there were some 40 survivors.

-Quoting unidentified port authorities near the coastal town of Crotone, in Calabria, the toe of the Italian peninsula, RAI said the ship was carrying more than 100 migrants when it ran into trouble at dawn in the Ionian sea.
+Quoting unidentified port authorities near the coastal town of Crotone, in Calabria, the toe of the Italian peninsula, RAI said the boat was carrying more than 100 migrants when it ran into trouble at dawn in the Ionian sea.

 By mid-morning, about 40 survivors had been found, said Luca Cari, a spokesperson for firefighters who were involved in rescue efforts.

+State TV said some 27 of the survivors made it to shore, apparently on their own.

-“At the moment there are various victims,” he said, without specifying a number of dead as rescue efforts were still underway.
+“At the moment there are various victims,” Cari said, without specifying a number of dead as rescue efforts were still underway.

 The Italian news agency AGI put the number of recovered bodies at 27 and said a baby a few months old was among the dead.